 QCRI provides an ideal environment to conduct high-impact research which can transcend disciplinary boundaries.

-Sanjay Chawla is a Principal Scientist in QCRI’s Data Analytics Group.
+Sanjay Chawla is Research Director of QCRI’s Data Analytics Group.
 His research is in Data Mining and Machine Learning with a specialization in spatio-temporal data mining, outlier detection, class imbalanced classification, and adversarial learning.

 Prior to joining QCRI, Sanjay was a Professor in the Faculty of Engineering and IT at the University of Sydney.
 From 2008-2011, he also served as the Head (Department Chair) of the School of Information Technologies.
 Additionally, Sanjay was an academic visitor at Yahoo!
 Research in 2012.

 Sanjay’s work has been recognized by several best paper awards, including in leading conferences such as SIAM International Conference in Data Mining (2006) and IEEE International Conference in Data Mining (2010).
 He is a co-author on a popular text in spatial database management systems: “Spatial Databases: A Tour,” which has been translated into Chinese and Russian.

 Sanjay serves on the Editorial Boards of IEEE TKDE and DMKD Journal, and served previously as PC Chair of PAKDD (2012).

 He received his PhD from the University of Tennessee (USA) in 1995.

 Si quiere buscar un ejemplo de ciudadano del mundo, de los que al cabo del año vive y trabaja desde numerosos países, y a través de internet, esté donde esté, desarrolla en remoto actividades para ...

 The fusion of two adjacent genes can cause cancer by kicking mitochondria into overdrive and increasing the amount of fuel available for rampant cell growth, researchers at Columbia University ...